keymapperorg/KeyMapper/docs/contributing.md

 The `system` package bundles all the packages which are related to the Android framework because there are so many.

 ![contributing-app-structure](images/contributing-app-structure.png)

-### Setting up the environment

-1. Fork the KeyMapper repository (repo).
-2. Clone the repo to your device.
-It will clone to a folder called KeyMapper by default.
-3. [Install](https://developer.android.com/studio/install) Android Studio if you don't have it already.
-It is available for Windows, Linux and macOS.
-4. Open the cloned KeyMapper folder in Android Studio.
-Install anything Android Studio prompts you to install.
-E.g the gradle wrapper version used by KeyMapper or older Android SDK versions.
-5. Create a new branch off develop which begins with "feature/" if it is a new feature or "fix/" if it is a bug fix.
-Then put a brief description of the feature/bug fix.
-6. Make any changes then commit them to your forked repo then make a pull request!

 ### Branches 🌴